The 48 Laws of Power is perhaps Robert Greene’s most famous work. It’s the book that put him on the map.

 Michael was wary that Bardas would conspire against him.
-Instead, it was Basilius who betrayed him after he was made head of the army, stabbing him one night, proclaimed himself Emperor and rode through the streets of Byzantium with Michael’s head on a pike.
+Instead, it was Basilius who betrayed him after he was made head of the army, stabbing him one night, proclaiming himself Emperor riding through the streets of Byzantium with Michael’s head on a pike.

 Emperor Sung of China took a different approach.
-Instead of appointing his friends as advisers, he gave all his generals land and titles to ward off their threat.
+Instead of appointing his friends as advisers, he gave all his generals land and titles to ward off their threats.

 Then when he conquered new lands, instead of killing the rulers of those lands he spared their lives and gave them ranks in the imperial courts.
 This surprised his enemies and turned them into loyal servants of Sung.

 “While a friend expects more and more favours, and seethes with jealousy, these former enemies expected nothing and got everything.
 A man suddenly spared the guillotine is a grateful man indeed and will go to the ends of the earth for the man who pardoned him.”

 It’s a paradox that our friends are more likely to betray us than our enemies, but that’s one of the many quirks of humans.